 - The number of row dimensions available depends on the type of data you're connecting to:

-- Fixed-schema data sources, such as Ads and Analytics, can have up to 5 row dimensions.
+- Fixed-schema data sources, such as Google Ads and Google Analytics, can have up to 5 row dimensions.

 - Flexible-schema data sources, such as Google Sheets and BigQuery, can have up to 10 row dimensions.